 \subsubsection{Single plane}

-With this, there is only one way left that the three quadrics $S_P^{ij}$ can intersect in a surface, namely if they are all reducible, and contain a common plane.
-In this case the set of critical points will at most be a plane plus a line.
-Hence, this can not be a maximal critical configuration, as it is always a subconfiguration of the plane + conic configuration in \cref{prop:plane+conic_critical}.
+With this, there is only one way left that the three quadrics $S_P^{ij}$ can intersect in a surface, namely if they are all reducible, and contain only one common plane.
+In this case, the set of critical points is at most a plane plus a line.
+Hence, this is not a maximal critical configuration, as it is always a subconfiguration of the plane + conic configuration in \cref{prop:plane+conic_critical}.